somiandras/udacity-data-wrangling/report.md

 ['fovarosi_keptar@mail.btm.hu', 'fovarosi_keptar@mail.btm.hu']
 ```

+### UPDATE: Auditing phone numbers

+Just by printing out all the phone numbers it's quite clear this field is really a mess.
+At least a handful of patterns are visible and quite a few odd formats are also present (and some obvious errors, like an email address).
+Most of this can be transformed programatically but many of the entries have to be cleaned by hand.

+Some examples of the phone number field in the dataset:

+* +36 1 413 0652
+* +36 1 4131310
+* '+36 21 3813980,+36 21 3813981,+36 21 3813977'
+* '+361-952-0432'
+* '+3612001348'
+* '+3670 520 99 53',
+* '437-9011'
+* '23948400242'
+* '(06-1) 459-2302'
+* '(1) 815 1100'
+* '+36-1-213-9039'

+I prefer having phone numbers in _+36 xx xxx xxxx_ format, with only whitespaces, no hyphens or brackets.
+Please note that landlines in Budapest follow the _+36 1 xxx xxxx_ pattern, while mobile numbers and landlines outside Budapest are in a _+36 xx xxx xxxx_ format (one extra digit after the country code).

 ### Auditing coordinates

 I audited lattitude and longitude coordinates to be float numbers around 47.5 and 19 respectively.
 Not surprisingly no odd coordinates popped up thanks to the way the data was obtained.